couchbase/indexing/secondary/docs/n1ql_scan.rst

 * query.value.sliceValue(val) for `array`
 * query.value.objectValue(val) for `property`

-IndexEntry:PrimaryKey will consucted using query.value.NewValueFromBytes(val)
+IndexEntry:PrimaryKey will consucted using query.value.NewValue(val)

 **behaviour for missing secondary-key**